 This isn’t a necessary step, but some people decide they want to seal the pavers to keep them as perfect as possible even though sealer isn’t actually a guarantee of that.

 This is pretty much the order to install pavers.
 Now, I know by experience that a lot of people has a lot of troubles outlining and getting the correct levels, and they end up with a bad, uneven job, and we have to show up and redo everything ourselves.
 If you need help installing pavers, contact us we’ll be happy to help you with the most affordable prices, and best quality possible.

-If you want to install pavers in Nothern California like in Sonoma County, give us a call.
-We can help you in Cloverdale, Cotati, Healdsburg, Petaluma, Rohnert Park, Santa Rosa, Sebastopol, Sonoma, Windsor, Asti, Bloomfield, Bodega, Bodega Bay, Bodega Harbor, Boyes Hot Springs, Camp Meeker, Cazadero, Duncans Mills, El Verano, Eldridge, Fetters Hot Springs, Hot Springs-Agua Caliente, Forestville, Freestone, Fulton, The Geysers, Geyserville, Glen Ellen, Graton, Guerneville, Guernewood Park, Hacienda, Jenner, Kenwood, Lakeville, Larkfield-Wikiup, Mark West, Mark West Springs, Monte Rio, Occidental, Penngrove, Rio Nido, Roseland, Salmon Creek, Schellville, Sea Ranch, Soda Springs, Temelec, Two Rock, Valley Ford and Vineburg.
+If you want to install pavers in East Bay Area California like in Contra Costa County, give us a call.
+We can also help you in Cloverdale, Cotati, Healdsburg, Petaluma, Rohnert Park, Santa Rosa, Sebastopol, Sonoma, Windsor, Asti, Bloomfield, Bodega, Bodega Bay, Bodega Harbor, Boyes Hot Springs, Camp Meeker, Cazadero, Duncans Mills, El Verano, Eldridge, Fetters Hot Springs, Hot Springs-Agua Caliente, Forestville, Freestone, Fulton, The Geysers, Geyserville, Glen Ellen, Graton, Guerneville, Guernewood Park, Hacienda, Jenner, Kenwood, Lakeville, Larkfield-Wikiup, Mark West, Mark West Springs, Monte Rio, Occidental, Penngrove, Rio Nido, Roseland, Salmon Creek, Schellville, Sea Ranch, Soda Springs, Temelec, Two Rock, Valley Ford and Vineburg.